Atmospheric Physics: Experiment meets Modelling

 - Dr. Wolfgang Steinbrecht (German Weather Service (DWD), Observatory Hohenpeißenberg): Introduction to LIDAR remote sensing of stratospheric composition

 - Prof. Dr. Claudia Stolle (GFZ Helmholtz Centre Potsdam): Introduction to ionospheric physics

-- PD Dr. Claudia Timmreck (Max-Planck-Institute of Meteorology, Hamburg): Modelling atmospheric and climate effects of large volcanic eruptions
+- Dr. Claudia Timmreck (Max-Planck-Institute of Meteorology, Hamburg): Modelling atmospheric and climate effects of large volcanic eruptions

 - Prof. Dr. Christian von Savigny (Institute of Physics, University of Greifswald): Introduction to airglow and remote sensing applications & Introduction to inversion theory